Need an expedited decision on your appeal? Use the Fast-Track Appeals Pilot Program.

 What is the Fast-Track Appeals Pilot Program?

 Under the Fast-Track Appeals Pilot Program, appellants can have their ex parte appeals advanced out of turn.
-Appellants simply file a petition to request fast-track review of their their ex parte appeal and pay a $400 petition fee.
+Appellants simply file a petition to request fast-track review of their ex parte appeal and pay a $400 petition fee.
+(The fee will increase to $420, effective October 2, 2020.)
 The Patent Trial and Appeal Board (PTAB or Board) has set a target of issuing a decision within six months from the date the petition is granted and the ex parte appeal is entered into the pilot program.

 The Fast-Track Appeals Pilot Program is effective on July 2, 2020.
 This means an appellant may file a petition for inclusion of an ex parte appeal in the pilot program starting on July 2, 2020.